balanced-ops/vagabond/README.md

 ## Vagabond as a `submodule` in a parent project

-The current way on how to use `Vagabond` is to include it as a git submodule
+The current way on how to use `Vagabond` is to include it as a git submodule.

 ### Updating Vagabond's submodule